bobbzorzen/Recipes/Sweets/Mocha_Squares(Kärleksmums).md

 - butter and bread a ovenform with a high edge, 25x30 cm/ or put in a bakingsheet
 - melt the butter, pour in the milk and let cool.
 - whisk egg and sugar puffy, preferably with a machine (deending on how puffy you want it you'll have to make it more or less puffy).
-- sil ddown flour, vanilla sugar, cacao and baking powder through a coulindar.
+- sieve down flour, vanilla sugar, cacao and baking powder into the egg/sugar mixture.
 - add the butter milk mixture and mix to a smooth batter.
 - pour the mixture into the form.
 - cook in the middle of the oven for about 20 min

-### Topping:
+### Topping (make while cake is baking):
 - melt the butter in a pot
 - add coffee, cacao, vanilla sugar and icing sugar.
 Mix well
 - take the cake out of the oven, let it cool for a while.